fbpx

 This wattle belongs to Group 1.

 The phyllodes are up to 20 centimetres long, broadest in the middle and tapering at both ends.
 Each phyllode has a prominent gland near the base of the phyllode.
-They are visible on the two lower phyllodes in the photo.
+They are visible on the two lower phyllodes in the photograph provided.

-Very small staminate flowers are produced in globular heads, golden yellow, with up to 80 flowers per head with heads to 10 mm in diametre.
-Heads are clustered into axillary racemes and well as terminal racemes or panicles, with up to 25 heads; flowering in spring.
+Acacia spp. produce small 5-merous flowers, with 5 very small petals partly-fused into a short tube which sits above a fused calyx.
+The stamens are the main feature which are produced in high numbers per flower (staminate flowers), surrounding a single style.
+In this species, flowers are produced in globular heads, golden yellow, with up to 80 flowers per head with heads to 10 mm in diameter.
+Heads are clustered into axillary racemes and well as terminal racemes or panicles, of up to 25; flowering in spring.

 Pods are long and narrow, to 15 cm long and only to 1 cm wide.